Skip to main content

 So, am I really not eligible for public health insurance if I do not meet the requirements?

-Getting on voluntary public health insurance, or §5 I 13 SGB V" and "Basis tariff" is recommended if you have ongoing health issues that require frequent medical attention or as long-term options.
+Getting on voluntary public health insurance, or §5 I 13 SGB V" is recommended if you have ongoing health issues that require frequent medical attention or as long-term options.
+For example if you plan to stay self-employed long-term and you do not qualify for private health insurance.

 Did this answer your question?